SuperSimen/vim-pathfinder/README.md

 ## Options

+There are some options to customize the behaviour of `vim-pathfinder`.

+### `g:pathfinder_include`
-Include your own folders in the search path with `g:pathfinder_include`.
+Include your own folders in the search path.

 ```shell
 let g:pathfinder_include='/home/supersimen/documents,/home/supersimen/Dropbox/**'